SWEG-2015EC-Batch/Free-Thinkers/ETS0747_15_Kaleb_Dagnachew/Activity 2.2/Case changer/Case changer.md

 # Program analysis

-Input: a charcter(W)
+* Input: a charcter(W)

-Output: uppercase or lowercase or error
+* Output: uppercase or lowercase or error

-Operation: - read a charcteras W
+* Operation:  - Read a charcteras W

--if W is upper case,result is lowercase;if W is lower case, result is uppercase and if W is else,result is error
+              - If W is upper case,result is lowercase;if W is lower case, result is uppercase and if W is else,result is error

 # Pseudocode